mcnakhaee/old_mcnakhaee.com/content/authors/admin/_index.md

 - Visitors
 ---

-I am Muhammad, currently a PhD student at the University of Twente.
-I am mostly interested in football and then data science and machine learning. matter.
+I am Muhammad and I am currently a PhD student at the University of Twente.
+My main interest is football!
+Besides that I also love data.  interested in football and then data science and machine learning. matter.